joe-ervin05/atomicbase/README.md

 Atomicbase is small but incredibly powerful.
 It is a scalable libsql & go backend in a single file.

+With Atomicbase and Turso, you can scale any application globally with ease.

+> Atomicbase is not affiliated with Turso, I just think its awesome new tech to build a project around.

 Atomicbase is fully open source and it's single executable will include:
 - A central sqlite database
 - Support for accessing unlimited databases with Turso